cdown/sshrc/README.md

     $ sshrc me@myserver
     $ vim # jk -> normal mode will work

 Putting too much data in ~/.sshrc.d will slow down your login times.
-If the folder contents are > 100kB, the server may start blocking your sshrc attempts.
+If the folder contents are > 64kB, the server may block your sshrc attempts.

 If you use tmux frequently, you can make sshrc work there as well.
 The following seems complicated, but hopefully it should just work.